prebid/prebid.github.io/dev-docs/bidders/pubmatic.md

 | Without Size   | `'38519891'`         |
 | With Size      | `'38519891@300x205'` |

-Support and behavior differs by Prebid.js version

-Prebid.js v2.13.0 and later:

-adSlot parameter is now optional.
+adSlot parameter is optional.
 To omit the adSlot parameter, your publisher account must have default site and tag enabled.
 Consult your account manager to find out if default site and tag is enabled on your account.
 If used, both formats are supported.
 Without Size is the recommended option.
-If you are using Prebid Server, Prebid Server v0.69.0 or higher (Go version) or v1.18.0 or higher (Java version) is required to use Without Size.
-If you are using a managed service provider for Prebid Server, consult the provider to find out which version of Prebid Server they are using.
-All options will send the ad request with all sizes specified in the Prebid ad unit configuration.

-Prebid.js v2.9.0 to v2.12.0:

-Both formats are supported.
-Without Size is the recommended option.
-If you are using Prebid Server, Prebid Server v0.69.0 or higher (Go version) or v1.18.0 or higher (Java version) is required to use Without Size.
-If you are using a managed service provider for Prebid Server, consult the provider to find out which version of Prebid Server they are using.
-Both formats will send the ad request with all sizes specified in the Prebid ad unit configuration.
+Both options will send the ad request with all sizes specified in the Prebid ad unit configuration.

-Prebid.js v1.18.0 to v2.8.0:

-Both formats are supported.
-Without Size is the recommended option.
-If you are using Prebid Server, Prebid Server v0.69.0 or higher (Go version) or v1.18.0 or higher (Java version) is required to use Without Size.
-If you are using a managed service provider for Prebid Server, consult the provider to find out which version of Prebid Server they are using.
-Without Size will send the ad request with all sizes specified in the Prebid ad unit configuration.
-With Size will only request the specified size.
-Mutli-sized ad units are not supported when using Prebid Server.

-Prebid.js v1.17.0 and earlier:

-Only With Size is supported.
-To support multi-size ad units, list the PubMatic bidder entry multiple times, once for each size.
-Mutli-sized ad units are not supported when using Prebid Server.

 ### video parameters
 The PubMatic adapter supports video as of Prebid v1.16.0